How To Feed A Loon

 • Make the dipping sauce by mixing all ingredients in a small bowl.
 Set aside.

-4 tbsp soy sauce, 3 tbsp rice vinegar, 2 cloves garlic, 1 tbsp honey, 1 tsp sesame oil, 1 pinch sesame seeds
+4 tablespoon soy sauce, 3 tablespoon rice vinegar, 2 cloves garlic, 1 tablespoon honey, 1 teaspoon sesame oil, 1 pinch sesame seeds

 • In a large bowl, whisk together the flour with the salt.
 Slowly stir in the hot water and mix with your hands to form a shaggy (loose) dough.
 Again using your hands, work the cool water into the dough.